Mother’s Day is just a week away!

 Of course, we kept it together, but we are exhausted.

 Like, could-fall-asleep-standing-up kind of tired.

-We have had zero time to recover from the most insane year of parenting so sleeping in on Mother’s Day isn’t going to fix our level of exhaustion.
+We have had zero time to recover from the most insane years of parenting, and sleeping in on Mother’s Day isn’t going to fix our level of exhaustion.

-Mother’s Day Gift Guide 2021
+Mother’s Day Gift Ideas

 Satin Pajamas, $25

 These are the short version of my favorite pajamas.
 I have six pairs and counting.
 They feel incredibly luxurious, at a price point that can’t be beat.